 I looked around online and as far as I could tell Amazon is one of the last sources for this book.
 It isn’t cheap but to me it is well worth every penny:

-French Version: Making Master Guitars
+English Version: Making Master Guitars

 More from Luthier Roy Courntinall: Click Here